Russia's war to shrink Ukraine economy 45 per cent: World Bank | Business

 “The magnitude of the humanitarian crisis unleashed by the war is staggering,'' said Anna Bjerde, the World Bank's vice president for the Europe and Central Asia region.

-''The Russian invasion is delivering a massive blow to Ukraine's economy and it has inflicted enormous damage to infrastructure."
-The report said economic activity was impossible in ''large swathes of areas'' in Ukraine because productive infrastructure like roads, bridges, ports and train tracks had been destroyed.
+''The Russian invasion is delivering a massive blow to Ukraine's economy and it has inflicted enormous damage to infrastructure.”
+The report said economic activity was impossible in ''large swaths of areas'' in Ukraine because infrastructure like roads, bridges, ports and train tracks had been destroyed.

 Ukraine plays a major role as a global supplier of agricultural exports like wheat but that's in question now because planting and harvesting have been disrupted by the war, the report said.